simonjosefsson/graphwalker.org/content/docs/websocket_api.md

 }
 ~~~

-## MBT test for the WebSocket Server
+## Spefification by Example and MBT test for the WebSocket Server

+The graph below is an actual test where GraphWalker is testing itself.
+The test design is also serves as a [Specifaction by Example](http://en.wikipedia.org/wiki/Specification_by_example).
+The sepcification dictates what API calls can be made given the current status.
+The test verifies that the implementation follows the design.

 <img src="/content/images/websocket_api.png" alt="WebSocket API">